joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/08/05/us/politics/todd-blanche-pirro-trump.html

 **Abdul El-Sayed Thinks Progressives Have a Way to Win.
 I Hope He’s Right.**\
-`He’s quick, magnetic, overflowing with infectious confidence.
+`Abdul El-Sayed is quick, magnetic, overflowing with infectious confidence.
 But he also has a blind spot endemic to his movement.`\
 https://www.nytimes.com/2026/08/05/opinion/abdul-el-sayed-michigan-democrats.html

 **Can Abdul El-Sayed Unify Michigan Democrats Ahead of the General Election?**\